Impact

 when someone is injured at work, they should receive medical care, financial support, and the time needed to recover.

-But for many injured workers today, the experience of entering the system can feel very different.
+Yet for many injured citizens today, the experience of entering the system can feel very different.

 Shattered explores what happens when systems designed to support recovery begin to shape — and sometimes worsen — the experience of injury itself.